Frequently Asked Questions

-If I agree to lead an Idea Incubation Workshop group, am I tied to leading a Working Group if the pitch is successful?
+If I agree to lead an Idea Incubation Workshop group, am I tied to leading a Working Group if the proposal is successful?

-No. If your pitch is successful, it will be up to the Working Group to collectively determine the group’s membership and leadership moving forward.
+No. If your proposal is successful, it will be up to the Working Group to collectively determine the group’s membership and leadership going forward.

-Why an Idea Pitch?
+Why an Idea Proposal?
 Isn’t that a bit like Shark Tank?

 Less Shark Tank, more a revamping of the traditional peer-review process associated with any grant proposal.
-The Idea Pitch is an opportunity to expedite both the grant-writing and grant-review processes.
+The Idea Proposal is an opportunity to expedite both the grant-writing and grant-review processes.

 By inviting judges from within and beyond the university, we expand the “peer reviewers” to reflect the diversity of expertise necessary to make transdisciplinary research and action a success.
-Dialogue with the judges and the audience also offers groups the opportunity to garner valuable feedback on their plans moving forward.
+Dialogue with the judges also offers groups the opportunity to garner valuable feedback on their plans moving forward.

-What happens to Idea Incubation Workshop groups that don’t win?
+What happens to Idea Incubation Workshop groups that are not awarded full funding?

-The weekend workshop is about much more than determining who Buffett should and should not fund.
-Though Northwestern Buffett cannot offer the full Working Group support and funding package to each and every Idea Incubation Workshop group, it need not be the end of the road for groups who we do not fund.
-Buffett can provide some guidance and logistical support to groups that wish to reconvene and seek alternative avenues for funding their collaborative work.
+The Idea Incubation Workshops are about much more than determining who Buffett should and should not fund.
+Though Northwestern Buffett cannot offer the full Working Group support and funding packing to each and every Idea Incubation Workshop group, it need not be the end of the road for groups we do not fund.
+Buffett offers partial “Catalyst” funding for select groups and can also provide some guidance and logistical support to unawarded groups that wish to reconvene and seek alternative avenues for funding their collaborative work.

 Who are the Idea Incubation Workshop judges?